kontena/kontena/docs/getting-started/quick-start.md

 Welcome!
 See 'kontena --help' to get started.
 ```

 Once logged in, you'll need to create a Grid that will be used in the next step when installing Kontena Nodes.
 The Grid can be created with command `kontena grid create`.
-For example, to create a grid named `mygrid`:
+For example, to create a grid named `testing`:

 ```
 $ kontena grid create testing